Nuance Dragon Medical One vs. Commure Scribe (2026): Which Is Right for Your Practice?

 • Nuance Dragon Medical One is a dictation platform.
 The clinician speaks the note; the software transcribes it.
 ICD-10/CPT coding is not included.
 EHR integration is strongest in Epic and Cerner environments.
 Pricing starts at $99/month per user with a one-time $525 setup fee.
 No self-serve free trial.

 • Commure Scribe is an ambient AI scribe.
 The clinician conducts the visit; the software generates a structured SOAP note on its own.
-Includes ICD-10/CPT coding, 60+ language support, and admin task generation.
+Includes suggested ICD-10/CPT coding, 90+ language support, and admin task generation.
 Works on any device via copy/paste, with one-click sync integration on 60+ EHRs.
 Starts at $59/month annually.
 7-day free trial, no credit card required.

 The comparison below is based on internal modeling and publicly available information.
 It is meant as a directional framework only, not a substitute for a detailed quote from each vendor.